2019ChenGong/DPImageBench/README.md

 ```
 python run.py setup.n_gpus_per_node=4 --method PDP-Diffusion --data_name mnist_28 --epsilon 10.0 eval.mode=sen
 ```

+> [!Note]
+>
+> It is noted that the default resolution for pretraining is 28x28 when --data_name is set to `mnist_28` or `fmnist_28`, but 32x32 for other datasets.

-The results reported in Table 9 were obtained by following the instructions below.
+The results presented in Table 9, which explore synthetic images at different resolutions for `celeba`, are obtained by following the instructions below.
 ```
 python run.py setup.n_gpus_per_node=4 --method PDP-Diffusion --data_name celeba_male_64 --epsilon 10.0 eval.mode=val
 ```